Palm Beach Gardens Cruise Ship Injury Attorney

 Cruise ship operators owe passengers what is called a duty of “reasonable care.”
 This means that they are required to provide a reasonably safe environment from cruise ship injuries, which includes warnings about potential dangers, such as slippery decks, dangerous equipment, or wobbly gangplanks.
 However, the term “reasonable care” is open to interpretation, and the passenger is responsible for proving that the company was negligent in causing the cruise ship accident.

-As with most personal injury accidents, there is a statue of limitations for cruise ship accidents.
+As with most personal injury accidents, there is a statute of limitations for cruise ship accidents.
 Injured passengers sometimes have less than a year to submit personal injury claims against cruise operators.
 Several cruise lines have special clauses inserted in the contract of carriage (often explained in the fine print on the back of passengers’ tickets) that can shorten the statute of limitations even further, sometimes down to six months.

 Most cruise operators require injured passengers to sue them in a specific city, which often makes it more complex for the passenger.
 The “forum selection clause” usually found in the fine print on the back of ticket, can hinder the injured passenger’s chance of legal compensation, if they have not complied with the forum selection clause.
 This is a perfect reason why cruise ship injuries victims should only turn to an experienced maritime/admiralty law attorney for a cruise ship accident.